BC CSKA Sofia: History

-In the mid-80s, on the European scene the "army men" were still performing very well, but the real criteria for success, as they were before, is playing against the big teams in front of full halls of people, which in those times CSKA definitely plays in.
+In the mid–80s, on the European scene the "army men" were still performing well, and would play against the big teams in front of large crowds, which CSKA plays in to this day.

 After the changes made on the 10th of November, 1989, the "army" basketball gradually fell into crisis and was on the way of vanishing.
 The military stopped taking part in developing the sport, which hits the club quite harshly.
 After 1992 the club cannot manage to win gold in the championship and only wins the "Cup of Bulgaria" in 2005.

 During the 2006/2007 season Emil Koen and Vladimir Fedyaev take control over CSKA.
 They have the ambition to get the legendary team to get up on his feet.
 The women's team is also recovered, as the "Red angels" make the best season in their history.

-In Bulgaria the "Red Angels" won a golden double, and the biggest achievement is the winning of the prestige "Adriatic league", which is one of the most competitive tournaments in Europe.
-The good times don't last long because of the death of Emil Koen in 2007.
+In Bulgaria the "Red Angels" won a golden double.
+The highest achievement is the winning of the prestige "Adriatic league", which is one of the most competitive tournaments in Europe.
+After winning the golden double, Emil Koen died in 2007.

-After 2007 comes the time for two very intense years in which various owners change places and in the end the basketball team ends its competitive actions.
+In the two years after 2007, various owners came and went and in the end the basketball team ended its competitive actions.

-Only in 2012 a group of enthusiasts led by Alexander Chamakov and Robert Gergov begin gradual attempts to reincarnate the red team.
-Because of the lack of enough financial power, they start working solely on the youth academy, but the ambition is starting from season 2016-2017 there to be a men's representative team.
-After several seasons in the second level in 2022 CSKA won the second division (victory against Shumen II in the final) and from the 2022-23 season returned to the NBL.
+Only in 2012 a group of enthusiasts led by Alexander Chamakov and Robert Gergov began gradual attempts to reincarnate the red team.
+Because of the lack of enough financial resources, they started working solely on the youth academy, but the ambition was that there be a men's representative team starting from the 2016–2017 season.
+After several seasons in the second level, in 2022 CSKA won the second division (victory against Shumen II in the final) and from the 2022–23 season returned to the NBL.

 After returning to the NBL, the coach of the team is the club legend and at the same time coach of the national team Rosen Barchovski.
-In the 2022-23 season, CSKA reached the Cup final, where they lost to their eternal rival Levski.
+In the 2022–23 season, CSKA reached the Cup final, where they lost to their eternal rival Levski.
 For CSKA, this is the first final since 2005.
 For the championship, the army team won the bronze medals, first ranking in the top 3 since 2007.
 For the first time in its history, CSKA has a second team competing in the second division of Bulgaria.
+In the 2023–24 season, CSKA reached quarterfinals in the NBL playoffs and in the Bulgarian Cup.
+In 2024 CSKA didn't apply to play in the NBL, because of financial issues.
+After 2 years of extinction CSKA returned to the NBL.